nik-6348/LOCAL_MODEL_TEST/README.md

-# Local AI Chat with GPT-OSS-20B
+# AI Chat with Qwen 2.5

-A Streamlit-based chat interface for running the OpenAI GPT-OSS-20B model locally on your machine.
+A Streamlit-based chat interface for running the Qwen 2.5 (0.5B) model - optimized for Streamlit Cloud deployment.

 ## Features